 R.T.
-Floyd is in his forty-fifth year of providing athletic training services for The University of West Alabama.
+Floyd is in his forty-seventh year of providing athletic training services for The University of West Alabama.
 He currently serves as Director of Athletic Training and Sports Medicine for the UWA Athletic Training & Sports Medicine Center, Program Director for the CAATE accredited athletic training undergraduate and graduate programs, and as Chair and Distinguished Professor in the Department of Kinesiology.
 Beginning in August 2017 he was also named as Chair of the newly established School of Health Sciences and Human Performance.

 A licensed athletic trainer and emergency medical technician, Dr. Floyd is a certified member of numerous professional organizations including the National Athletic Trainers’ Association (NATA), the National Strength and Conditioning Association, and the Athletic Equipment Managers’ Association.
 He also retains active membership in the American College of Sports Medicine, the American Orthopaedic Society for Sports Medicine, the American Osteopathic Academy of Sports Medicine and the American Baseball Biomechanics Society.
 In 2018 he completed 16 consecutive years of service on the National Athletic Trainers' Association Research and Education Foundation Board of Directors culminating in four years as president after serving in various positions on the board since 2002.
 He previously represented the Southeast Athletic Trainers Association (SEATA) and District IX of the NATA as District Director to the NATA Board of Directors from 2004 to 2012.
 In 2018, he began a four year term on the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports.
 Also in 2021, he began a three-year term on the Advisory Council to the Alabama Board of Athletic Trainers and Alabama Board of Medical Examiners.

 Floyd served as the Head Athletic Trainer for the Blue-Gray All-Star Classic in his native Montgomery from 1977 through 2001, after spending two years on the annual event’s athletic training staff.
 He is a 1974 graduate of Lowndes Academy, where he worked as an all-sports athletic trainer for four years, before earning a B.S. and M.A.T. in Physical Education from UWA in 1980 and 1982, as well as an Ed.D. in Human Performance Studies from the University of Alabama in 1995.